-Odoo’s Community Edition is free and is suitable for Windows or Linux operating systems.
-It offers visual kanban lead management and automatic follow-ups.
-It also includes optional tools to help businesses manage additional operations such as human resources, inventory management, light manufacturing, ecommerce tools like those also found in OroCRM, a website builder and point-of-sale tools, but does not include sales forecasting.
+Odoo’s Community Edition is free and is compatible with Windows and Linux operating systems.
+It offers visual Kanban lead management and automatic follow-ups.
+It also includes optional tools to help businesses manage additional operations such as human resources, inventory management, light manufacturing, ecommerce tools like those also found in OroCRM, a website builder, and point-of-sale tools, but does not include sales forecasting.

 This makes Odoo the most feature-rich CRM out of all the products we compared, but its service plans also make it potentially the most expensive.
-These more advanced features may be underutilized by small business and therefore cost a business more in terms of IT maintenance than they benefit.
-For this reason, Odoo is best for businesses in either retail or manufacturing industries.
+To see what other CRM functionality is out, visit our top CRM features article.
+The more advanced features may be underused by small business and therefore cost a business more in IT maintenance than the benefit provided.
+For this reason, Odoo is best for businesses in either retail or manufacturing.

-The Enterprise Edition starts at a cost of $20 per users per month for self-service implementation either as a cloud-hosted solution or on-premise solution.
-The Enterprise edition also gives users the option to purchase only the apps or modules they intend to use with a la carte pricing.
-For example, the CRM app costs an additional $24 per month, while the VoIP integration costs $36.
+The Enterprise Edition starts at $20 per user, per month for self-service implementation either as a cloud-hosted solution or on-premise solution.
+The Enterprise edition also gives users the option to purchase only the apps they intend to use with a la carte pricing.
+For example, the CRM app costs an additional $24 per month, while the voice-over-internet-protocol (VoIP) integration costs $36.

 What Odoo Is Missing

 There is very little missing in Odoo’s Enterprise version.
-However, the Community edition does not include mobile access, like SuiteCRM does, or built-in appointment scheduling, and the Enterprise’s module costs and service fees can add up quickly.
-If you want a CRM with a visual pipeline tool, scheduling, and includes technical support, Pipedrive is a great lower cost, proprietary software alternative.
+However, the Community edition does not include mobile access, like SuiteCRM does, or built-in appointment scheduling—these apps and service fees can add up quickly.
+Therefore, if you want a CRM with a visual pipeline tool, scheduling, and technical support, Pipedrive is a great lower cost, proprietary software alternative.